GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 ### Recommended software

 - epydoc - enable PyCharm to parse Core's documentation.
 Use `py -m pip install epydoc` with your selected python interpreter or install it from PyCharm
-- PyCharm Community Edition - very recommended, possible to enable intellisense(limited) for Blender code and for RPR Core
+- [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=windows&code=PCC) - very recommended, possible to enable intellisense(limited) for Blender code and for RPR Core
-- Visual Studio Code - has a very nice python extension, possible to enable intellisense for Blender and for RPR Core, provides remote debugging in Blender
+- [Visual Studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16) - has a very nice python extension, possible to enable intellisense for Blender and for RPR Core, provides remote debugging in Blender

 ## Build
 You can build project using build.py with different flag combinations.
 At the beginning you commonly will use `python tools\build.py -all -bin-dir bin\'user dir' -G "Visual Studio 15 2017 Win64"`.
 It allows you to create a folder with binaries and copy all the necessary files foк development to `\libs` folder.
 Also `build.py` provides a verity of ways to make a project builds:
-- `-all` - builds all binaries, needs to be passed with `-G "Visual Studio 15 2017 Win64"`
+- `-all` - builds all binaries, (Windows only, needs to be passed with `-G "Visual Studio 15 2017 Win64"`)
-- `-usd` - builds usd binaries, needs to be passed with `-G "Visual Studio 15 2017 Win64"`
+- `-usd` - builds usd binaries, (Windows only, needs to be passed with `-G "Visual Studio 15 2017 Win64"`)
-- `-hdrpr` - builds HdRPR plugin binaries, need to pass every time with `-G "Visual Studio 15 2017 Win64"`
+- `-hdrpr` - builds HdRPR plugin binaries, (Windows only, need to pass every time with `-G "Visual Studio 15 2017 Win64"`)
 - `-mx` - builds binaries for materialX library, needs to be passed with `-mx-classes`
 - `-bin-dir bin\'user dir'` - define folder to build binaries
 - `-libs` - copies all the necessary for development libraries to `\lib` folder, needs to be passed with `-usd`, `-hdrpr`
 - `-clean` - removes binaries folder before build, for example: `-all -clean ...` remove all folders, `-usd -hdrpr -clean ...` remove only `\Usd` and `\HdRPR`
 - `-mx-classes` - generates classes for materialX
-- `-G "Visual Studio 15 2017 Win64"` - set builder
+- `-G "Visual Studio 15 2017 Win64"` - set builder, example for Windows
 - `-addon` - generates zip archive with plugin to `\install` folder

 Switch to prebuild binary folder `dir_01` is next command `python tools\build.py -libs -mx-classes -bin-dir bin\dir_01`